mrklein/openfoam-os-x/README.md

 ## May 13, 2017

-wmake unification made it simpler to update patches, so returned 3.0.x and dev patches into tree (it seems 3.0.x is still widely used), updated foamJob script to account for releases greter than 15.
+wmake unification made it simpler to update patches, so returned 3.0.x and dev into tree (it seems 3.0.x is still widely used), updated foamJob script to account for macOS releases greater than 15.

 ## May 8, 2017